ishaqkhattana/Art-Base/README.md

 React was chosen as the framework of choice for the project.
 Tailwindcss was used as the css framework for styling.
 The entire application is responsive for mobile, tablet and desktop devices.
 Axios has been used to make calls to the bandsintown API featuring a clean services architecture and exception handling.
 React-Router-Dom is being used to handle routing on the single page web application.

 ## Basic Features
-All basic features are implemented
+All basic features are implemented minus unit tests as I have no experience with QA/Testing.
+Although, for what it's worth, I've checked as many edge cases as I can regarding the API, handled and mentioned them in code comments.

 ## Bonus Features (3/3)
 - Persistence: Cookies are used to persist the last searched artist across browser reloads